nsj02/Protovit/README.md

    tar -xzf CUB_200_2011.tgz
    ```
 3. Process the dataset:

-   For cropping data and training_test split images, we don't provide the code, please carefully follow the instructions from the dataset.
+   For cropping data and training_test split images, please carefully follow the instructions from the dataset.
+   Sample code can be found in preprocess sample code that can crop and split data with Jupyter Notebook.

    ```bash
    # Create directory structure
    mkdir -p ./datasets/cub200_cropped/{train_cropped,test_cropped}